We are heading into the weekend again and before we do, I have to share this really refreshing cocktail recipe with you!

 Anyway, I was there meeting some girl friends for a nibble and to catch up and it was on the happy hour menu so I thought I’d give it a try.
 It came out in a really cold copper mug and it was nothing like the typical glass of wine where you have to talk yourself into liking it for the first few sips… it was delish right from the very first sip!

 I came home and couldn’t wait to tell the hubs so that we could recreate it!
 That was a really long time ago and now I’m happy to be seeing Moscow Mules on lots of menus and gaining popularity.

-Peel and cut about 2 peaches and place in a clean jar.
+Peel and cut several peaches and place in a clean jar.
 (I used an old apple sauce jar that I washed in hot water.)
 Fill your jar with vodka.
 Let it sit out on the counter for 3-5 days giving it a little shake each day.

 After you have your vodka infused, you are ready to mix your peach ginger Moscow mule.